MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-windows-8-10-applications/index.md

 - `.Send(JObject json)` allows you to set an arbitrary dictionary in the body.
 - `.Send(byte[] data)` allows you to set an arbitrary byte array in the body.

+## The response
+The `WorklightResponse` object contains the response data and you can use its methods and properties to retrieve the required information.
+Commonly used properties are `ResponseText` (String), `ResponseJSON` (JSONObject) (if the response is in JSON) and `success` (boolean) (success status of the response).

+In case of request failure, the response object also contains a `error` property.

 ## For more information
 > For more information about WLResourceRequest, refer to the user documentation.